adonaydem/battle-of-nets/README.md

 ## 🔍 <span style="color:#2ecc71;">Latest Results</span>

+### **First Results on Puzzle Solver Challenge**
+***March 19, 2025***

+The initial benchmarks for the Puzzle Solver Challenge are in!
+The first model tested is InceptionNet-inspired architecture.
+Robustness of models was analyzed against altered images using grid-based occlusion techniques.

 ### **InceptionNet Joins the Battle**
 ***March 10, 2025***

-A version inspired by **InceptionNet** was trained and quantized retaining **99.68%** of its original accuracy while achieving a **2.133x speedup**.
-VGG19 previously led with a 2.168x speedup and 99.46% accuracy, while ResNet20 held 99.74% accuracy but only improved speed by 1.2768x.
+A version inspired by *InceptionNet* was trained and quantized retaining **99.68%** of its original accuracy while achieving a **2.133x** speedup. *VGG19* previously led with a *2.168x* speedup and 99.46% accuracy, while ResNet20 held 99.74% accuracy but only improved speed by 1.2768x.

-It's important to note ResNets still dominate in terms of sole speed, but are less affected by quantization.
+It's important to note ResNets still dominate in terms of sole speed, but are less affected by quantization.'

 ### **VGG19 vs ResNet20: Quantization Showdown**
 ***January 25,2025***